 Buildings including PFI assets - useful economic life of each asset determined as part of the revaluation process.

-Fire Appliances - useful economic life assessed to be 12 years for a Medium Rescue Pump and 10 years for a Light Rescue Pump.

-Vehicles, plant and furniture and equipment - useful economic life assessed to range from 5-7 years.
+Fire Appliances - useful economic life assessed to be 12 years for all types of Fire Engine Vehicles, plant and furniture and equipment - useful economic life assessed to range from 5-7 years.
 Intangible assets are to be amortised over 7 years.

 Where an item of Property, Plant and Equipment asset has major components whose cost is significant in relation to the total cost of the item, the components are depreciated separately (see componentisation note below).
+Revaluation gains are also depreciated, with an amount equal to the difference between current value depreciation charged